aau-claaudia/citen/README.md

 `192.168.1.42:80` is now available on the client's localhost port 8080.

 The auth scheme still applies here, and `192.168.1.42`'s ssh daemon will have to accept the user and public key combo.

+## UML Diagram

+The following tool was used to render the sequence diagram: [https://sequencediagram.org/](https://sequencediagram.org/)